l4d/perf_boost/README.md

 Skip this step if you already use the plugin.

 2. Download the latest VPK zip release from [here](https://github.com/l4d/perf_boost/raw/master/performance.vpk).
-Extract the VPK file to the addons folder.
+Move the VPK file to the addons folder.

 3. Remove the -lv (low violence) launch command if being used.